Nagaland govt orders geologists to investigate social media reports about diamond found in Mon district | Law-Order

-Following various social mediaposts claiming precious minerals being found in Wakching areaof Mon district in Nagaland, the state government has askedgeologists to investigate the issue
+Following various social mediaposts claiming precious minerals being found in Mon districtin Nagaland, the state government has asked geologists toinvestigate the issue

-News of diamonds being found at Wanching village underWakching circle of Mon district has gone viral in varioussocial media with photographs of small pieces of crystal stonesupposed to be precious stone and video clips showingvillagers digging land in search of diamonds.
+News of diamonds being found in the area has goneviral in various social media with photographs of small piecesof crystal stone supposed to be precious stone and video clipsshowing villagers digging land in search of diamonds.

 - READ MORE ON: